JasonLeisure/games/README.md

-### Updates to files 10/30/2023 astrology calander added to applications and three.js animation of donut added
+### Updates to files 10/30/2023 astrology calander added to applications and three.js animation of donut and added choose your own adventure game to games.

 ### Updates to files 10/27/2023 Added in image to ascii art converter.
 Also added a ascii snake game to games